 Guests are met at our meeting point in Paris and transferred by private chauffeured minibus to the spacious Renaissance where a Champagne welcome with canapés awaits and you meet the Captain and crew.
 We enjoy an afternoon cruise through the picturesque “little Venice of Gâtinais”.
 Dinner on board.

 Monday, Day 2 - Amilly to Montbouy

-This morning we cruise through the Loire countryside with great towpath walking and cycling opportunities to moor at Montbouy.
+This morning we cruise through wooded countryside and past the old Bardin water mill, to reach our mooring in Montbouy.
 After lunch on board, we drive to Golf de Fontainebleau, regarded by many as the best golf course within the southern Paris area.
 This attractive, all-weather course lies deep in the private forest that forms part of the Fontainebleau estate.
-Dinner on board.
 (18 holes par 72, 6074m)

 Tuesday, Day 3 - Montbouy to Rogny-les-Sept-Ecluses

 After breakfast, we enjoy a gentle cruise to our mooring at the village of Rogny-les-Sept-Ecluses, near its 350-year old, 7-lock flight.
 In the afternoon, we drive to Golf du Château de Cely.
 Situated close to our overnight mooring, this recently refurbished golf course is quickly gaining a reputation as one of the foremost courses in the Parisian region.
 Set in the grounds of a former private château, the course has received great reviews from former Renaissance guests.
 Dinner on board.
 (18 holes par 72, 5874m)

 Wednesday, Day 4 - Rogny-les-Sept-Ecluses to La Gazonne